docarray/docarray/docs/tutorials/add_doc_index.md

 # Add a new Document Index

-In DocArray there exists the concept of _Document Index_, a class that takes `Document`s, persists them, and makes them searchable.
+In DocArray there exists the concept of _Document Index_, a class that takes `Document`s, optionally persists them, and makes them searchable.

 There are different Document Indexes leveraging different backends, such as Weaviate, Qdrant, HNSWLit etc.